x-square/data_analytics/24-04-advanced-data-analytics.md

 ### Your assignment

 You will conduct exploratory data analysis on data for the TLC project.
-You’ll also use Tableau to create visuals for an executive summary to help non-technical stakeholders engage and interact with the data.
+You'll also use Tableau to create visuals for an executive summary to help non-technical stakeholders engage and interact with the data.

 ### Specific project deliverables